This post may contain affiliate links. Please read our disclosure policy.

 What Sets This Ham Potato Soup Apart?

 Nothing warms the soul like a bowl of hearty, flavorful soup.
 Whether it’s a chilly evening or just a cozy dinner, this creamy Ham Potato Soup delivers comfort in every spoonful.
-If you’ve loved our Pumpkin Soup or Cream of Mushroom Soup, you already know the unbeatable flavors we bring to every recipe.
+If you’ve loved our Creamy Pumpkin Soup or Cream of Mushroom Soup, you already know the unbeatable flavors we bring to every recipe.

 What sets this ham potato soup apart?
 Its velvety texture without using heavy cream!
 By making a roux directly in the pot, the creamy consistency is effortless yet refined—a game-changing technique that guarantees a rich mouthfeel and depth of flavor every time.
 Ready in under 45 minutes, it’s perfect for busy nights or whenever you’re craving something hearty and wholesome.